HaowenLai/rubikCube/README.md

 # rubikCube
 ## description
-This project uses kociemba algorithm to solve Rubik's cube.
+&ensp;&ensp; This project uses kociemba algorithm to solve Rubik's cube.
-It is used to automatically solve Rubik's cube by a device that is DIYed by my team, so it contain both software for upper monitor and lower driver(Raspberry wiringPi lib).
+&ensp;&ensp; It is used to automatically solve Rubik's cube by a device that is DIYed by my team, so it contain both software for upper monitor and lower driver(Raspberry wiringPi lib).

 ## dependency & modules
 This project depends on the following libs: